Skip to main content

 FieldTypeDescription

 configGraphConfigUpdated chart configuration.
-Narrative (title, subtitle, caption) is embedded in config.content as TipTap JSON documents; see Storytelling and narrative.
+Narrative (title, subtitle, caption) is embedded in config.content as TipTap JSON documents; see Invocation effort and chart narrative.

 response.messagestringExplanation of changes made